Side Effects of Mesothelioma Chemotherapy

 The good news about chemotherapy side effects is that they usually subside when treatment ends.
 How long it takes to feel better or get your energy back depends on individual factors.
 It could be immediate or a few weeks.[2]

 In some cases, patients experience late effects that take years to resolve or never go away.
-These result from the damage the chemotherapy caused to organs, like the lungs, kidneys, or reproductive organs.[2]
+These result from the damage the chemotherapy causes to organs like the lungs, kidneys, or reproductive organs.[2]

 While chemotherapy is a useful and effective treatment for mesothelioma and other kinds of cancer, it can be difficult for patients.
 Some will have minimal or mild side effects, but most experience significant discomfort.
 Talk to your doctor about any concerns you have before or during treatment.